singhsynergy/kubernetes-tools/hashicorp_vault/README.md

 HA Enabled      false
 ```

-After that all the pods should be in a READY state:
+Query the state of deploy and the pod should be in a READY state:
 ```
-kubectl get pod -n vault-singlenode
+kubectl get pod -n vault
 ```
 output
 ```